camunda/camunda/zeebe/docs/rolling_updates.md

 Details are documented in our [messaging](./messaging.md#protocol-format) docs.

 The second option should be avoided if possible because it requires more effort.
-When switching to a new protocol requires a configuration change, this has a higher impact than the rolling update itself.
+Switching to a new protocol requires a configuration change, this has a higher impact than the rolling update itself.
 Additionally, the old protocol has to be deprecated and can only be removed later.
 When removing a deprecated protocol, there is the risk that unaware users encounter problems during the rolling update.

-The third option is the one we chose when implementing dynamic scaling where new versions would communicate via a new gossip protocol that old versions did not support.
+The third option is the one we chose when implementing dynamic scaling, where new versions would communicate via a new gossip protocol that old versions did not support.
 The new version avoids the need to communicate with an old version because it can assume the state of the old version and make decisions without communicating.
 See `RollingUpdateAwareInitializerV83ToV84` for implementation details.